-Description: This course provides beginning piano instruction teaching students basic keyboard skills and concepts of melody, rhythm, harmony, and form.
+Credits: 2 Class Hours: 1 lecture and 2 lecture/ lab Semester Offered: Fall, Spring, Summer Description: This course provides beginning piano instruction teaching students basic keyboard skills and concepts of melody, rhythm, harmony, and form.
 The study of popular music and classical music of the 18th through 20th centuries is included.
+Designations:

-Diversification: Arts - DA Graduation Requirement: Alternative Communication - AC MUS 121D: Elementary Guitar
+Diversification: Arts - DA Graduation Requirement: Alternative Communication - AC MUS 121D: Elementary Guitar Credits: 2 Class Hours: 1 lecture and 2 lecture/ lab Comments: May be repeated for a maximum of 4 credits.
 Description: This is an introductory classroom instruction in the art of classic guitar playing.
 It will deal with solo and ensemble performance, technique, music reading, interpretation, stage etiquette, and music literature.